rust-lang/book/second-edition/nostarch/chapter19.md

 communicate your intent as well (*thunk* is a word for code to be evaluated at a later time, so it’s an appropriate name for a closure that gets stored).

-Another common use of type aliases is with the `Result<T, E>` type.
+Type aliases are also commonly used with the `Result<T, E>` type for reducing repetition.
 Consider the `std::io` module in the standard library.
-I/O operations often return a `Result<T, E>`, since their operations may fail to work.
-There’s a `std::io::Error` struct that represents all of the possible I/O errors.
+I/O operations often return a `Result<T, E>` to handle situations when operations fail to work.
+This library has a `std::io::Error` struct that represents all possible I/O errors.
 Many of the functions in `std::io` will be returning `Result<T, E>` where the `E` is `std::io::Error`, such as these functions in the `Write` trait:

 ```
 use std::io::Error;